 Your home should have a smoke detector on every floor.
 There should be one in the basement, one in the kitchen and one outside the bedrooms.
-If there is a fire, they will make a loud noise.
+If there is a fire or a lot of smoke, they will make a loud noise.